HOMEACADEMIC PROGRAMSSTUDENT SERVICESPROFESSIONAL & APPLIED EXPERIENCESFIELD & GLOBAL

 Discover a complex web of environmental challenges while exploring the impact of climate change on islands in Tenerife - the largest of Spain’s Canary Islands, a volcanic island chain off the coast of Morocco.
-Working with student and faculty members from Universidad de La Laguna in Tenerife, as well as with UW faculty, you and your classmates will spend most days in the field, with supplemental lectures in the classroom during the 11-day immersion trip.
+Working with faculty members from Universidad de La Laguna in Tenerife, as well as with UW faculty, you and your classmates will spend most days in the field, with supplemental lectures in the classroom during the 11-day immersion trip.

 Explore Tenerife's unique ecosystems, vibrant culture, and rich biodiversity while gaining a deep understanding of the impacts of climate change on island communities.
 You will investigate the interplay between climate change, environmental conservation, and sustainable development, focusing on Tenerife as a case study.